scheron/SeatsSync/README.md

 ## About

-SeatsSync is a sophisticated full-stack application for managing seat reservations, built as a monorepo with a shared component architecture.
-The system features real-time updates through WebSockets, elegant state management, and a beautifully crafted UI/UX.
+SeatsSync is a full-stack application for managing seat reservations, built as a monorepo with a shared component architecture.
+The system features real-time updates through WebSockets, elegant state management, and fancy UI.

 ## 🎥 Interface Demo